almostearthling/whenever/README.md

 ## CLI

 The command can be directly invoked as a foreground process from the command line.
-This is particularly useful (especially with full logging enabled) to debug the configuration. **Whenever** either logs to the console or on a specified file.
+This is particularly useful (especially with full logging enabled) to debug the configuration. **whenever** either logs to the console or on a specified file.
 When logging to the console, different colors are used by default to visually accentuate messages related to different logging levels.

-By invoking **Whenever** specifying `--help` as argument, the output is the following:
+By invoking **whenever** specifying `--help` as argument, the output is the following:

 ```shell
 ~$ whenever --help